Last Updated on May 24, 2022

 So, in short, the keyword match type allows you to define how similar search queries should be to your keywords in order to trigger your ads.

 Let’s jump right ahead to an overview of the different keyword match types.

-There are four keyword match types in Google Ads:
+There are three keyword match types in Google Ads: